 5.7: Nondisclosure of physical or mental illness may result in termination of enrolment.

-6.1 Students must have their accommodation arranged before their course start date.
+6.1 Students must have their accommodation arranged before their programme start date.

 6.2 Unique New Zealand automatically gives each student aged under 18 an accommodation guarantee if they wish to stay with a Unique New Zealand host family.